quantumgc/TeXStyle/README.md

 ### Compiling from Source

-Currently only verified for linux users, I'll distribute a dockerfile later if I get round to it.
+Currently, compiling from source is only supported for linux users.

+#### Styles and Classes

+This will generate the `TeXStyle.sty` package file, the associated documentation for `TeXStyle.sty` and the `TeXStyle-*.cls` class files.
+It will not generate the documentation for the class files.

-Clone the repository and navigate to the `src` directory.
+1. Clone the repository and navigate to the `src` directory.
-Make a new directory named `tmp`.
+1. Make a new directory named `tmp`.
-Execute the command `xelatex -jobname=tmp/TestBuild Build.dtx` and check that `tmp` contains, among other things, the files:
+1. Execute the command `xelatex -jobname=tmp/TestBuild Build.dtx` and check that `tmp` contains, among other things, the files:

-+ Build.readme
-+ TestBuild.log
-+ TestBuild.pdf
-+ TeXStyle.ins
-+ TeXStyle.sty
-+ some files matching `/^TeXStyle-[A-z]+\.cls$/`
+    * `Build.readme`
+    * `TestBuild.log`
+    * `TestBuild.pdf`
+    * `TeXStyle.ins`
+    * `TeXStyle.sty`
+    * `TeXStyle-*.cls`

-If this is the case, the build was successful and all files matching `/^TeXStyle(-[A-z]+\.cls|\.sty)$/` can be moved into a directory visible to your TeXCompiler.
+1. If this is the case, the build was successful and TeXStyle.sty and any of the class files you want can be moved into a directory visible to your TeXCompiler.

-## Documentation
+#### Documentation for classes

-TeXStyle comes with documentation generated using the `docstrip` utility.
-This should be included as `TeXStyle-Documentation.pdf` with an up to date build.
-For those compiling the source themselves, this is the `TestBuild.pdf` file.
+Due to the nature of `docstrip`, the classes need a separate build file for their documentation.
+This hasn't been put into the repository at the time of writing, but to those versed in the ways of `docstrip` it shouldn't be too difficult to write one.
+If you need an example, [`Build.dtx`](./src/Build.dtx) is a good start.